SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

-Some AFR proposals (especially those targeting stage $\crc{4}$) implicitly or explicitly assume that users can start ``from scratch'' to protect their online persona.
+\looseness=-1 \para{TC 2: Existence of online footprints.} Some AFR proposals (especially those targeting stage $\crc{4}$) implicitly or explicitly assume that users can start ``from scratch'' to protect their online persona.
 In practice, most Internet users today already have face images online, posted by themselves or others, and at least some of those images are already captured by FR databases.
 Over 1.8 billion photos are uploaded to online platforms daily~\cite{forbes_photos}, making it likely that one or more unmodified photos of a user \pr~will likely end up online, with or without \pr's knowledge.
-Given the widespread use of web scraping to collect FR reference images~\cite{pimeyes, hill_clearview}, it is likely that at least one of these photos is already in a FR system reference database.
+Given the widespread use of web scraping to collect FR reference images~\cite{pimeyes, hill_clearview}, it is likely that one of these photos is already in a reference database.

-\para{Potential Directions.} This stark reality has two implications for future AFR research. {\em First}, AFR tools should be evaluated under the practical scenarios where the FR system has access to both protected and unprotected online photos of \pr.
-While several AFR tools have provided such measurements ({\em e.g.\/}~\cite{fawkes, foggy}), many others have not. {\em Second}, we believe that AFR tools managed by online platforms will offer better protection of online footprints against FR systems than those executed by individual users.
+\looseness=-1 {\em Potential Directions.} This stark reality has two implications for AFR research. {\em First}, AFR tools should be evaluated under the practical scenarios where the FR system has access to both protected and unprotected online photos of \pr.
+While several AFR tools have provided such measurements (\eg~\cite{fawkes, foggy}), many others have not. {\em Second}, we believe that AFR tools managed by online platforms will offer better protection of online footprints against FR systems than those executed by individual users.
 These platforms can protect photos of an individual posted by them or others, and are overall better positioned to deploy more powerful protection mechanisms.

 For example, online platforms could employ the group cloaking techniques proposed in Fawkes~\cite{fawkes} or FoggySight~\cite{foggy} to corrupt reference databases composed of images from their sites.
-After images are scraped, online platforms could use provenance-tracking to re-identify stolen images, {\em e.g.\/} in the training dataset of a feature extractor, and enable exposure/prosecution of photo thieves~\cite{salem2018ml,shokri2017membership, radioactive}.
+After images are scraped, online platforms could use provenance-tracking to re-identify stolen images, \eg in the training dataset of a feature extractor, and enable exposure/prosecution of photo thieves~\cite{salem2018ml,shokri2017membership, radioactive}.
 All these methods ought to be accompanied by enhanced anti-scraping techniques to prevent large-scale scraping of face images, \ie stricter rate limiting, access permissions, and scraping detection heuristics, to make it safer for individuals to have online footprints.